UniMath/agda-unimath/src/commutative-algebra/products-ideals-commutative-rings.lagda.md

   (S : subset-Commutative-Ring l2 A) (T : subset-Commutative-Ring l3 A)
   where

+  abstract
     forward-inclusion-preserves-product-ideal-subset-Commutative-Ring :
       leq-ideal-Commutative-Ring A
+        ( ideal-subset-Commutative-Ring A
-      ( ideal-subset-Commutative-Ring A (product-subset-Commutative-Ring A S T)) ( product-ideal-Commutative-Ring A
+          ( product-subset-Commutative-Ring A S T))
+        ( product-ideal-Commutative-Ring A
           ( ideal-subset-Commutative-Ring A S)
-        ( ideal-subset-Commutative-Ring A T)) forward-inclusion-preserves-product-ideal-subset-Commutative-Ring =
+          ( ideal-subset-Commutative-Ring A T))
+    forward-inclusion-preserves-product-ideal-subset-Commutative-Ring =
       is-ideal-generated-by-subset-ideal-subset-Commutative-Ring A
         ( product-subset-Commutative-Ring A S T)
         ( product-ideal-Commutative-Ring A
           ( ideal-subset-Commutative-Ring A S)
           ( ideal-subset-Commutative-Ring A T))
         ( λ x H →
           apply-universal-property-trunc-Prop H
             ( subset-product-ideal-Commutative-Ring A
               ( ideal-subset-Commutative-Ring A S)
               ( ideal-subset-Commutative-Ring A T)
               ( x))
             ( λ where
               ( s , t , refl) →
                 contains-product-product-ideal-Commutative-Ring A
                   ( ideal-subset-Commutative-Ring A S)
                   ( ideal-subset-Commutative-Ring A T)
                   ( pr1 s)
                   ( pr1 t)
                   ( contains-subset-ideal-subset-Commutative-Ring A S
                     ( pr1 s)
                     ( pr2 s))
                   ( contains-subset-ideal-subset-Commutative-Ring A T
                     ( pr1 t)
                     ( pr2 t))))

   left-backward-inclusion-preserves-product-ideal-subset-Commutative-Ring :
     {x s y : type-Commutative-Ring A} →